DSSR2/gaze-track/progress.md

 ### What did you do this week?
 * SVR based personalization experiments started
 * Trained device specific models using the pre trained larger model
-* Setting up Neptune.ai for experiment tracking
+* Moved to comet.ml for experiment tracking
 * Documentation
 ### What do you plan to do for next week?
 * Learn a simple affine transform instead of the SVR